meltyourface/blank/posts/Alchemy/Fundamentals-of-Alchemy-Transformation-and-Unity/index.md

 B. Principle of Correspondence

-At the core of alchemy is the Hermetic principle of correspondence: "As above, so below."
+**At the core of alchemy is the Hermetic principle of correspondence**: "As above, so below."
 This idea suggests a connection between the physical world and the spiritual plane, wherein the work conducted on physical substances corresponds to inner spiritual changes.

 ### III.
 Key Concepts